 Blondies traditionally are more of a thick gooey cake batter that pushes the flavors of vanilla and caramel forward while still mixing in white chocolate chunks and nuts.
 Once it’s cooked it appears blonde in color which obviously is attributed to the name, blondies.

 I personally believe the addition of white chocolate is a necessity as you would really need to load it up with vanilla for those rich flavors to come forth.
 This is in my professional opinion.

-STEP 3: Whisk in the flour, baking powder, baking soda and salt just until combined.
-CHEF NOTE: Make sure to not over mix.
+3. Whisk in the flour, baking powder, baking soda, and salt just until combined, but make sure to not over mix.

-STEP 4: Fold in the white chocolate and pecans until mixed in.
-CHEF NOTE: The batter will be thick.
+4. Fold in the white chocolate and pecans until mixed in, the batter will be thick.

-I personally like to finish off my recipe with a huge scoop of vanilla bean ice cream, homemade caramel and then serve it alongside some fresh berries and whipped cream!
-These blondies are absolutely going to impress whomever gets to eat it!
+I personally like to finish off my recipe with a huge scoop of vanilla bean ice cream, homemade caramel or chocolate sauce, and then serve it alongside some fresh berries and whipped cream!
+These blondies are absolutely going to impress whoever gets to eat it!

 The Best Blondies Recipe

 - 3 cups Bob’s Red Mill Fine Pastry Flour